 The work of Nokian Tyres’ own procurement unit is guided by the internal purchasing policy, which establishes the general principles of sustainable procurement.
 As a participant in the UN Global Compact initiative, we follow the UNGC’s ethical principles as well as our own, which also address the issues of responsibility in the supply chain.

 We evaluate the supply chain risks in order to understand where improvements are needed the most and for the purposes of allocating resources for audits and other evaluation measures.
-We categorise suppliers according to their sustainability risk (low, medium or high).
-The categorisation is based on the source location, nature of the product, level of certification, audits, site visits and self-evaluation.

 EXTERNAL AUDITS HELP PARTNERS IMPROVE THEIR SUSTAINABILITY